alexk99/the_router/ubuntu_install.md

 		HPET and HPET_MMAP
 		   Device Drivers -> Character devices -> HPET - High Precision Event Timer

+* Turn on linux boot time options:
+	- Edit GRUB_CMDLINE_LINUX variable in the /etc/default/grub

+			GRUB_CMDLINE_LINUX="intel_idle.max_cstate=1 isolcpus=1,2,3,4,5,6,7,9,10,11,12,13,14,15 default_hugepagesz=2M hugepagesz=2M hugepages=3072"

+	- Run

+			update-grub

+	- Note:
+		You might want to isolate a different set of cores or reserve different amount of ram for huge pages depending of the hardware configuration of your server.
+		The rule here is that you should isolate all cores you're going to use in the router's traffic forwarding process unless the perfomance is not a goal.

 * Configure hugepages

 	- reboot you machine and check that hugepages are available and free